 - Powerful hammer action for when you need extra power

-- Dual speed transmission with up to 3,100 rpm
+- Single speed transmission with up to 3,100 rpm

 - Side handle for more control and maneuverability

-- Two finger lock trigger for convenient operability
+- Two finger locking trigger for convenient operability

 Well, you’ve already seen the powerful 7 Amp motor that delivers all the power and durability you need to get through those pesky drilling applications.